How to Fill a Fountain Pen

 6. Pushing the piston from the back to the front of the converter will force ink, air, or water out of the converter.

-The most common converter is the international-style pen converter, which is offered by several manufacturers.
+The most common converter is the international-style converter, which is offered by several manufacturers.
 Other pen brands use their own, proprietary converter design that only fits their pens.
 Lamy, Parker, Sailor, and Pilot are examples of companies that use proprietary converters.
-To find a complete list of compatible fountain pen cartridges & converters, please check out our cartridge converter compatibility guide.
+To find a complete list of compatible fountain pen cartridges & converters, please check out our Compatibility Guide.

 How to fill a fountain pen with a built-in piston mechanism